 • In August 2018, the Company and subsidiaries were sued in a criminal case, in a case of copyright infringement of literary work.
-The Central Intellectual Property and International Trade Court appointed a preliminary examination on March 25, 2019.
+The Central Intellectual Property and International Trade Court accepted the charge.
+Currently, the case is in the process of trial.

 The management of the Company and subsidiaries believes that there shall be no significant damage from the legal dispute; therefore, debt which may occur from the litigation is not recorded in the reserve account.
-Debt which may occur from the legal dispute does not affect the asset of the Company or subsidiaries over 5% of shareholder's equity as of December 31, 2018.
+Debt which may occur from the legal dispute does not affect the asset of the Company or subsidiaries over 5 percent of shareholder's equity as of December 31, 2019.
 Moreover, there is no other significant dispute which may affect the operation of the Company or subsidiaries.